kevlarkitsune/zenharmony-pipeline/SOLUTION.md

-# SOLUTION.md: ZenHarmony Technical Solution
+# ZenHarmony Technical Solution

 ## 1. Overview
 ZenHarmony is an end-to-end data engineering solution designed to automate the ingestion, transformation, and orchestration of OfferZen job data from both historical (CSV) and live (API) sources.

-It applies the Medallion Architecture (Bronze, Silver, Gold) to ensure clear data lineage, modular transformation, and consistent analytical output, all managed through a single Python orchestration script.
+It applies the Medallion Architecture (Bronze, Silver, Gold) to ensure clear data lineage, modular transformation, and consistent analytical output.

+All of this is managed through a single Python orchestration script (zharmony_automation).

 ---